 Level 3:

 Valuation techniques with significant unobservable inputs: This level of hierarchy includes items measured using inputs that are not based on observable market data (unobservable inputs).
 Fair value is determined in whole or in part, using a valuation model based on assumptions that are neither supported by prices from observable current market transactions in the same instruments nor based on available market data.
-The main item in this category are unquoted equity instruments.
+The main item in this category are unquoted equity instruments and investment in debt investment in a Subsidiary.

 The fair value of the financial instruments are determined at the amount that would be received to sell an asset in an orderly transaction between market participants.
 The following methods and assumptions are used to estimate the fair values: